This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In one case, the medical center, Mosaic Life Care in St. Joseph, settled a lawsuit for $3.8 million.
 The case was brought by the parents of a 3-year-old boy who lives with cerebral palsy because of medical negligence.

 The boy’s mother went into labor in 2013 and was admitted to Mosaic.
-He had high levels of bilirubin, a sign of jaundice, and four days after he and his mother were sent home, he was airlifted to a hospital in St. Louis.
+He had high bilirubin levels, a sign of jaundice, and four days after he and his mother were sent home, he was airlifted to a hospital in St. Louis.

 Jaundice left too long and untreated in a newborn can lead to brain damage.
 The boy now has severe, lifelong disabilities.